dhaveed/payo/README.md

 - [Project Structure](#project-structure)

+## Coding  Convetion and rules

+-  we are using snake case all through the project
+-  never push to master
+-  all database queries must be executed from the database service, while you call the method from the service you are working on

 ## Pull Request Guidelines

 - The `master` branch is just  snapshot of What is Going to be Released when Hosted.
 All development should be done in dedicated branches. **Do submit PRs against the `master` branch Only when sure on the complition of a particular project.**